Stancalau-ro/springfx/README.md

 # SpringFX #

-An short project that exemplifies how you can integrate Spring with JavaFX.
+A short project that exemplifies how you can integrate Spring with JavaFX.

 ### Prerequisites ###